Sport, Level 2

 - Nutrition for sport

 Your team work and communication skills will be developed through course activities, both of which are key skills future employers look for.
-You will have the opportunity to participate in team sports as part of the programme both on site at College and at Eaton Vale for more outdoor adventure activities.
+You will have the opportunity to participate in team sports as part of the programme both on site at College and external venues.